dequelabs/axe-core/README.md

 ## Supported ARIA Roles and Attributes.

-Refer [aXe ARIA support](./doc/aria-supported.md) for a complete list of ARIA supported roles and attributes by axe.
+Refer [axe-core ARIA support](./doc/aria-supported.md) for a complete list of ARIA supported roles and attributes by axe.

 ## Contributing